 The measures listed above prevent motor traffic from flowing freely through an estate but still allow cyclists to move continue their journey unhindered by restrictions.
-Low Traffic Neighbourhoods must be considered where home zones and quiet streets are not feasible.
+Low Traffic Neighbourhoods must be considered where home zones and quiet streets are not feasible to allow cyclists to continue their journey.